Prev Next

 Example

-The file Independent.cpp contains an example and test of this operation.
+The file independent.cpp contains an example and test of this operation.
 It returns true if it succeeds and false otherwise.

-Input File: cppad/local/independent.hpp
+Input File: cppad/core/independent.hpp